kammas/aws-playground/Notes on AC SAP/Notes.md

 logs of cfn-init and similar are under var/log on Ubuntu<p>
 AWS SAM, i can write on YAML/JSON and also test locally.
 Supports native transformation<p>
 AWS CDK, i can write on javascript/typescript/python/java/.net.
 Reusability.
 Supports native transformation<p>

 ##  CloudFormation Custom Resources-PART1-THEORY (11:43)
+Custom Resources are the way to support things that Cloud Formation does not support natively (e.g. an S3 bucket that is emptied automatically during deletion - normally rejects OR use information from an API to initialize an EC2 etc)<p>
+Architecture of Custom Resources:<p>
+Cloud Formation begins the process by sending data to an endpoint i define in the custom Resource (e.g. Lambda function or SNS topic).This event is sent when the stack is Created, Updated or Deleted (the event that is happening + any property information). <p>

+I can use as Type: <p>
+AWS::CloudFormation::CustomResource<p>
+OR<p>
+Custom::MyCustomResourceTypeName<p>

+It is required to provide also a ServiceToken with an AmazonSNS topic ARN or Lambda Function ARN.
+Topic must be on the same region in which i am creating the stack<p>

+By using Ref we are describing which Resource is dependant on which Resources<p>
+CloudFormation provides to Lambda function a ResponseURL, which Lambda function will send the result of the operation it performed (SUCCESS or FAILURE) <p>

 ##  CloudFormation Custom Resources-PART2-DEMO (11:35)
 ##  CloudFormation Nested Stacks (14:17)
+Usually a CFN stack contains everything.
+This is done when resources usually share a lifecycle<p>

+To have more reuseable and also support more than 200 Resources per stack (maximum) as well as be able to reuse other resources e.g. a VPC we use Nested Stack Templates (the Ref can reference resources only on the same stack so we need an alternative)<p>

+To do so:
+1. We start with the Root/Parent Stack.
+This is done by CLI/Console or with some sort of automation.
+We also provide the parameters the templage may need and we configure the outputs it should produce for other templates/stacks to use
+2. Then we add Other stacks that depend to this stack or between them and they provide to each other parameters and outputs

+**Nested Stacks allow reusing the code** of the template of a stack.
+NOT the actual stack.
+Also when we want to overcome the 200 resource limit.
+Installation process easier<p>

 ##  CloudFormation Cross-Stack References (10:06)
+**Cross-Stack References reuse resources** created by another stack.
+Useful when one stack provides services to another stack and they have different lifecycles.<p>
+Cross Region and Cross Account is NOT SUPPORTED<p>
+To do so Outputs of a tempate are exported making them Visible to other stacks , using a unique name in the region for that account<p>
+Instead of !Ref we used in nested stacks we now can use Fn::ImportValue or !ImportValue and we can fetch the value of the other stack Output<p>

 ##  CloudFormation Stack Sets-PART1-THEORY (9:21)
+StackSets solve the cross account and region problem in a way.
+It allows CFN to deploy stacks across accounts and across regions<p>
+StackSets are just containers in an "admin" account which contain stack instances (references to actual stacks running to a single account/specific region)<p>
+**Admin Account (StackSets (StackInstances (Stacks of an account/region) ) )**<p>

+Security/Roles: To accomplish this we either use self-managed roles (allowing a user to do so) or we use service-managed roles along with Organizations (allowing CFN service to do so)<p>
+ConcurrentAccounts: The maximum accounts in parallel the StackSet should be applied to <p>
+FailureTolerance: The minimum number of stacks that if failed the StackSet should be considered as failed<p>
+RetainStacks: Whether the stack of specific account/region will be retained or not during a deletion of a StackSet<p>

+UseCases for Stacksets:
+1. Enable AWS Config across range of Accounts
+2. AWS Config rules like MFA,EIPS,EBS encryption etc
+3. Create IAM roles for cross account access

 ##  CloudFormation Stack Sets-PART2-DEMO (9:55)

+Usually Process is:
+1. Create an OU with accounts we want to target
+2. Go to Stacksets,
+   1. Create
+   2. Choose CFN template
+   3. Choose service manager permissions or self service permissions
+   4. Deployment options Deploy to org or OU, input AWS OU ID
+      1. Automatic Deployments: If the stackset will be added/removed to the account whenever the account is added/removed from the OU
+      2. Account Removal Behavior: If the stack instances should be deleted or retained during deletion
+   5. Regions
+   6. Maximum Concurrent
+   7. Failure Tolerance

 ##  CloudFormation Stack Roles (6:52)
+By default CFN uses the permissions of the logged in identity or the console or via the CLI to CREATE/UPDATE/DELETE resources of the template<p>
+However CFN also supports Role separation, being able to assume a role to gain the permissions needed.
+This is done if the identity has the PassRole permission<p>

+Steps to accomplish Role Speration are:
+1. Create an IAM Role with permissions to create, update and delete aws resources
+2. A user can have the permission to Create/Update/Delete CFN stacks, as well as PassRole to CFN that allows CFN to provision the resources

 ##  Service Catalog (7:25)
 From an IT perspective Service Catalog are services pffered by the IT team, used when different teams want to consume services<p>
 Key product information: Product Owner, Cost, Requirements, Support information, Dependencies, SLAs<p>